Sterniii3/drugdevelopR/R/bias_imbi/help53.md

 #### Additional Features
 The true underlying treatment effect &theta; can also be modelled by a prior distribution (https://web.imbi.uni-heidelberg.de/prior/).
 Optimal planning can then be done with the function optimal_bias() of the R package drugdevelopR available at: https://github.com/Sterniii3/drugdevelopR.

+#### Note

+If the server is busy, you may need to double click the "Go"-button in order to see the updated plot.

 #### Maintainer
 Stella Preussler, Institute of Medical Biometry and Informatics, University of Heidelberg, email: Preussler@imbi.uni-heidelberg.de.